LinaSachuk/NobelData/README.md

 ![Screenshot](screenshots/1.png)

-Nobel laureates database which we have retrieved as nobel.
-The database has three collections, prizes, laureates and facts.
+Nobel laureates database has three collections, prizes, laureates and facts.
 In the prizes collection, every document correspond to a single Nobel prize, and in the laureates collection - to a single Nobel laureate.
 The facts collection has a document with a quick facts about history of the Nobel Prize.

 ![Screenshot](screenshots/2.png)